-Plot No. - Existing House No. Requested Separation (plus difference for level change) (metres) Proposed Separation (metres) Plots 11-14 - 63 Watery Lane 12 (plus circa 8) c21.7 Plot 9 - 55 Watery Lane 21 (plus c8) c28 Plot 1 - 41/43 Watery Lane 12 (plus c8 -9) c24 (to house and c21 to garage) Plot 70 - 39 Watery Lane 12 (plus c6-7) c19.6 Plots 68/69 - 33/35 Watery Lane 21 (plus c10-12) c34
+Plot No. - Existing House No. Requested Separation (plus difference for level change) (metres) Proposed Separation (metres) Plots 11-14 - 63 Watery Lane 12 (plus circa 8) (with east facing habitable windows removed) c21.7 Plot 9 - 55 Watery Lane 21 (plus c8) c28 Plot 1 - 41/43 Watery Lane 12 (plus c8 -9) c24 (to house and c21 to garage) Plot 70 - 39 Watery Lane 12 (plus c6-7) c19.6 Plots 68/69 - 33/35 Watery Lane 21 (plus c10-12) c34

-The proposed interface distances offer a reasonable degree of separation and would adequately protect the amenity of future and existing residents.
+Amended apartment elevations and plans have been received to remove the east, side facing living room windows to protect the amenity of existing residents.
+A further re-consultation is ongoing with neighbours directly affected by these changes.
+A verbal update will be provided if additional representations are received.
+Notwithstanding this, overall, the proposed interface distances offer a reasonable degree of separation and would adequately protect the amenity of future and existing residents.
 In this regard the proposal conforms with the requirements of policy DM29.
-The visual impacts are minimised further by the inclusion of a landscape strip (wide enough to enable maintenance access).
+The visual impacts of the development are minimised further by the inclusion of a landscape strip (wide enough to enable maintenance access).